Daylon/callisto/README.md

 We tend to always hear about designers from _agencies_, _third parties_ and _design studios_ but not from the field —Because _there are_ designers working close to the metal, directly as entreprises employees, large or SMB's, and these teams tend to be small, with way less firepower or strategic capability.
 For those designers, building and maintaining a design system is _hard_.

+##### Why now?

+Browsers capabilities have evolved to offer a wide range of tools and shorthands; new features are developped in a future-proof mindset (_e.g._ [from now on, no more vendor prefixes!](https://webkit.org/blog/6131/updating-our-prefixing-policy/)).
+It's easier to set up a layout without much compromising on visual aspect —At least, fallback tend to be elegant and, if you're ready to accept that _some_ of your UI may not make it as is onto your end-user screen, you're capable of supporting a full range of setups.

 ##### Main features/objectives